 In some provinces, a car that is more than 10 years old must first pass an inspection before receiving new insurance.
 This can be done at any repair shop for a few hundred dollars.

 Other costs that come with owning a car

 Whether your car is new or used, you need to factor in other costs, such as:

 - Parking fees.
 You may have a laneway or garage if you own a home, but if not, you may need to park on the street.
 In large cities, street parking is sometimes the only option.
-For instance, in Toronto, parking will cost you $113.94 per six months for your first residential on-street parking permit if you do not have access to on-site parking.
+For instance, parking typically costs $17.21/month + HST in Toronto for a residential on-street parking permit if you do not have access to on-site parking.

 Where you park can also affect the cost of your car insurance.
-For instance, an insurance provider would compare the risks associated with parking your car on the street (damage, theft) to parking it in a laneway or garage and adjust your premiums accordingly.
-If you have access to private parking, you might be eligible for a discount so ask your insurance broker about it.
+For instance, an insurance provider would compare the risks of parking your car on the street (damage, theft) to parking it in a laneway or garage and adjust your premium accordingly.
+If you have access to private parking, you might be eligible for a discount so ask your insurance broker.

 So, how much does it cost to buy a car?
-As you can see, it really depends.
-If you’re in the market for a vehicle, whether it's brand new or used, it's imperative that you add up the total cost of car ownership as it relates to your lifestyle before purchasing.
+As you can see, it depends.
+If you’re in the market for a vehicle, whether it’s brand new or used, you must add up the total cost of car ownership as it relates to your lifestyle before purchasing.
 A little research and smart shopping can save you hundreds, if not thousands, of dollars.